giginet/github-action-artifactbundle/README.md

 ## Build Linux Binary

-The Swift build system supports cross-compilation.
+The Swift compiler supports cross-compilation.
 If you want to make a Linux binary, you can refer the following steps.

 ```yaml